 The Company cautions investors that its performance (and, therefore, any forward-looking statement) is subject to risks and uncertainties.
 Various important factors may cause the Company's future results to differ materially from those projected in any forward-looking statement.
 These factors were disclosed in, but are not limited to, the items within the Company's most recent Annual Report on Form 10-K, Part I, Item 1A.
-Any material changes which occurred during the six months ended June 30, 2011 to the risk factors previously presented are discussed below.
+Any material changes which occurred during the nine months ended September 30, 2011 to the risk factors previously presented are discussed below.

-On August 1, 2011, the Company completed its acquisition of Apache.
-Under the terms of the agreement, ANSYS acquired 100% of Apache for a purchase price of approximately \$314 million in cash, which included \$31 million in cash on Apache's balance sheet and includes up to \$12 million in contingent consideration that is based on the retention of a key member of Apache's management and to be paid in equal portions on each of the first three anniversaries of the closing of the acquisition.
-The agreement also included incentives for key members of management and employees, earned over a three fiscal year period following closing, including an additional \$13 million of performance equity awards.
-The Company funded the transaction with cash on-hand.
+On August 1, 2011, the Company completed its acquisition of Apache Design Solutions, Inc., a leading simulation software provider for advanced, low power solutions in the electronics industry.
+Under the terms of the merger agreement, ANSYS acquired 100% of the outstanding shares of Apache for a purchase price of \$314.2 million, which included \$31.9 million in acquired cash and short-term investments on Apache's balance sheet, \$3.2 million in ANSYS replacement stock option awards issued to holders of partially-vested Apache stock options and \$9.5 million in contingent consideration that is based on the retention of a key member of Apache's management.
+The agreement also included \$13.0 million of performance equity awards for key members of management and employees, earned annually over a three fiscal year period beginning January 1, 2012.
+These awards will be accounted for outside of the business combination.
+The Company funded the transaction entirely with cash on-hand.
 The complementary combination is expected to accelerate development and delivery of new and innovative products to the marketplace while lowering design and engineering costs for customers.
 As a result of the acquisition, the Company has been or may be exposed to the following additional risks: